 Study 2: (Target: Postnatal Women)

-In light of this, it is believed to lead to positive feelings among postnatal women and their infants.
+In light of this, it is believed to lead to positive feelings of bonding among postnatal women and their infants.
 Therefore, this study was curious to know how much lavender tea consumption reduced anxiety, depression, and fatigue.

 So, a total of eighty Taiwanese postnatal women with poor sleep quality were given one cup of lavender tea daily.
 The study findings indicated that women in the experimental group reported less fatigue and depression and bonded more with their infants (2).

 When your body detects danger, it launches a biological response, sending an attacker to tackle the foreign body.
-Unfortunately, sometimes your body perceives its cells and tissues as the danger, an action that is attributed to autoimmune diseases like type 1 diabetes (3).
+Unfortunately, sometimes your body perceives its cells and tissues as the danger, an action that is attributed to autoimmune diseases like type 1 diabetes or arthritis (3).

 If you wish to free yourself from all the extra pounds that have been weighting you down for way too long, start using the BetterMe app and overhaul your entire life!